2009–10 Port Vale F.C. season: League Two

 The pre-season saw a new manager appointed – experienced 47-year-old Micky Adams arrived at Vale Park on 5 June 2009.
 Chairman Bill Bratt stated that Adams' goal would be to stabilize the club, a point reiterated by observers such as Robbie Earle, as well as Adams himself.
 He made his first signing on 15 June, bringing 21-year-old Tommy Fraser to the club on a free transfer, who had played for Adams at Brighton.
 He appointed Fraser as club captain.
 After confirming the signing of Adam Yates, who was linked to the club before Adams' arrival, Adams signed Doug Loft, who had also played under him at Brighton.
 After a pre-season friendly, Adams considered switching to a 3–5–2 formation for the season.
 On 21 July, it was announced that Adams had appointed veteran striker Geoff Horsfield as player-assistant manager.
 He was still strengthening his squad early in the season, signing midfielders Jason Jarrett, Kris Taylor and Claus Bech Jørgensen on short-term deals.
 He also signed Jamie Guy on loan from Colchester United, Damien McCrory on loan from Plymouth Argyle, and winger Lewis Haldane from Bristol Rovers – Haldane would later make the move permanent in January.
-In order to raise cash he placed six youngsters on the transfer list.
+To raise cash he placed six youngsters on the transfer list.

 The season started with just one defeat in the first seven league games, demonstrating how Adams had made his side difficult to beat.
-Joe Anyon returned to fitness to play a reserve game on 23 September, but failed to displace teenager Chris Martin.
+Joe Anyon returned to fitness to play a reserve team game on 23 September, but failed to displace teenager Chris Martin.
 After a period of three defeats in seven days, including being knocked out of the League Cup at the third round, Adams decided to place his whole squad on the transfer list, saying of his team's performance: "We looked like a woman who had a big fur coat on but underneath she’s got no knickers on."
 It was a controversial move, one that divided opinion among analysts and fans, also bringing the fourth tier club to national attention.
 The move appeared to many to be a motivational tactic.
 He later admitted he merely played "a psychological game with them... [and] I don't think they fell for it – I don't think anybody fell for it".
 Luke Prosser and Danny Glover both were shipped off to Conference National side Salisbury City on one-month loan deals.
 Steve Thompson was released from his contract to join Telford United.
 Three wins – including a cup win over League One Stockport County and a league win at local rivals Crewe Alexandra – and three draws within four weeks saw Adams nominated for the League Two Manager of the Month award for October 2009.
 He signed a contract extension in November 2009, keeping him at the club until summer 2012.